MIROC-DOC/model_description/draft/p-rad.md

 In MIROC 6.0, the number of the considered CFCs $m$ is 28 (1:$\mathrm{CFC\text{-11}}$, 2:$\mathrm{CFC\text{-12}}$, 3:$\mathrm{CFC\text{-13}}$, 4:$\mathrm{CFC\text{-14}}$, 5:$\mathrm{CFC\text{-113}}$, 6:$\mathrm{CFC\text{-114}}$, 7:$\mathrm{CFC\text{-115}}$, 8:$\mathrm{HCFC\text{-21}}$, 9:$\mathrm{HCFC\text{-22}}$, 10:$\mathrm{HCFC\text{-123}}$, 11:$\mathrm{HCFC\text{-124}}$, 12:$\mathrm{HCFC\text{-141b}}$, 13:$\mathrm{HCFC\text{-142b}}$, 14:$\mathrm{HCFC\text{-225ca}}$, 15:$\mathrm{HCFC\text{-225cb}}$, 16:$\mathrm{HFC\text{-32}}$, 17:$\mathrm{HFC\text{-125}}$, 18:$\mathrm{HFC\text{-134}}$, 19:$\mathrm{HFC\text{-134a}}$, 20:$\mathrm{HFC\text{-143a}}$, 21:$\mathrm{HFC\text{-152a}}$, 22:$\mathrm{SF_6}$, 23:$\mathrm{ClONO_2}$, 24:$\mathrm{CCl_4}$, 25:$\mathrm{N_2O_5}$, 26:$\mathrm{C_2F_6}$, 27:$\mathrm{HNO_4}$, 28:$\mathrm{SF_5CF_3}$).
 In the above formula, $10^{-1}$ is multiplied to convert from $\mathrm{km}$ to $\mathrm{cm}$, and from ppmv to ratio.
 This calculation is done for each sub-channel and each layer.
 This calculation is performed for each layer and the wavelength range from about 540 to 1800 $\mathrm{cm}^{-1}$.

-### Optical thickness to scattering and scattering moment
+### Optical Thickness to Scattering and Scattering Moment

 Calculate the optical thickness of scattering and the scattering moment.
 These calculations are performed for each wavelength and each layer.
 The optical parameters for the particle matter $q_{m}^{(p)}$ are prepared, including the extinction coefficient ($m = 1$) including the scattering and absorption process and the absorption coefficient ($m = 2$) the moments of the volume scattering phase function ($m=3\text{-}4$: first-second order).